2010 Tonight Show conflict: "People of Earth"

-Rosen suggested that O'Brien's camp hire litigation lawyer Patty Glaser, to help grasp the situation.
+Rosen suggested that O'Brien's camp hire litigation lawyer Patty Glaser to help grasp the situation.
 Following discussions on Leno's contract during a post-show conference, Glaser turned her attention to O'Brien for his opinion.
 He expressed his desire to write a statement describing his feelings on the matter, and after hearing what he would possibly say in such a statement, Glaser agreed to the idea, although Ross was initially reluctant.
+O'Brien went without sleep that night, crafting his statement obsessively.
+He returned to the studio the following morning, listening as the lawyers and Glaser read over the statement, which remained largely unchanged before publication.
+According to The War for Late Night, Glaser found "the statement as ideal for their purposes.
+It laid out Conan's point of view unequivocally, but without compromising his legal options.
+Nothing in there overtly said he was quitting, so he could not be accused of forsaking his contractual obligations."

-O'Brien's press release went out mid-day on January 12, which he addressed to "People of Earth":
+O'Brien's press release went out mid-day on January 12, 2010, which he addressed to "People of Earth":

 For 60 years the Tonight Show has aired immediately following the late local news.
 I sincerely believe that delaying the Tonight Show into the next day to accommodate another comedy program will seriously damage what I consider to be the greatest franchise in the history of broadcasting.
 The Tonight Show at 12:05 simply isn't the Tonight Show. [ ... ] So it has come to this: I cannot express in words how much I enjoy hosting this program and what an enormous personal disappointment it is for me to consider losing it.
 My staff and I have worked unbelievably hard and we are very proud of our contribution to the legacy of The Tonight Show.
 But I cannot participate in what I honestly believe is its destruction.